Chapter 4. Basic considerations; A new device-fitting model and device choice for elderly

 27

 This practice-based prescription procedure can be used irrespective of the type of device used.
-Prerequisite is that a device is chosen with sufficiently high MPO, according to Table 4.1, preferably following the ‘DR 2/3 rule’.
+Prerequisite is that a device is chosen with sufficiently high MPO, as listed in Table 4.1, preferably following the ‘DR 2/3 rule’.

-Importantly, note that for percutaneous BCDs, Hodgetts and Scollie (2017) developed a dedicated prescription rule, based on the DSL fitting rule.
-That procedure is the preferred option, taking, amongst others, the limited MPO of these BCDs into account.
+Importantly, note that for percutaneous ‘BCDs’, Hodgetts and Scollie (2017) developed a dedicated prescription rule, based on the DSL fitting rule.
+That procedure is the preferred option, taking, amongst others, the limited MPO of these ‘BCDs’ explicitly into account.